apuzakov/docker-1/mysqldump/README.md

 **Local:** The mysql datadir _/var/lib/mysql_ will be copied from the remote container and used within an own mysql instance.
 The foreign container (database) must be stopped.

 All following examples show _local_ operations.
-To swith to _remote_ operations just replace `--volumes-from mysql_server` with `--link mysql_server:mysqlserver`.
-Mention that `mysql_server` is the arbitrary name of the foreign MySQL container and `mysqlserver` is the internal used name for the remote backup and must be exactly called that way.
+To swith to _remote_ operations just replace `--volumes-from mysql_server` with `--link mysql_server:dbserver`.
+Mention that `mysql_server` is the arbitrary name of the foreign MySQL container and `dbserver` is the internal used name for the remote backup and must be exactly called that way.

 ## Usage
 **Backup:**